 Expat jobs and salaries in Hong Kong

 Hong Kong is a good destination for expats with high earning potential.
 The majority of expats in Hong Kong are employed in the financial services sector of the economy.
 Other good industries for expats in Hong Kong include marketing, communications, human resources and IT.
 Teaching English as a foreign language is also a popular vocation – contributing to the fact that around a third of the expat population is aged between 18 and 34.

-Estimates of typical annual Hong Kong expat annual earnings:
+Estimates of typical annual Hong Kong expat annual earnings in 2021:

 Actual salaries can vary depending on experience, qualifications and other factors.